pudly/schmopera-hugo/content/articles/new-opera-west.md

 **Emily Thebaut**: Los Angeles has an incredibly vibrant and evolving arts scene, which makes it the perfect place to launch New Opera West.
 There are so many fantastic opera companies here that are doing really unique and avant-garde productions with the standard operatic repertoire and with new operas as well.
 We hope we can continue this trend of innovation within Los Angeles and make it a leading city in the promotion and creation of new music.

+> We were also interested in eclectic musical styles.

 New Opera West is unique in that it seeks to promote the growth and professional development for new, up-and-coming composers, librettists and artists in the creation of new opera.
 We are creating performances that will be showcasing multiple composers within one show, presenting many diverse works around timely and relevant subject matter, that we hope, will work towards attracting new opera audiences and the general sustainability of opera in the 21st century.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1573155046/media/2019/11/sqNewOperaWest_il8whv.jpg){{% /md %}}